 Summer is here!
 Many families are taking advantage of warm weather and longer days by planning vacations.
-Weather your trip is long or short, there’s a good chance sun and sand are in your future.
-When traveling with little one there are many things to consider; Special supplies are needed to prepare for everything from sunburn to sand in unpleasant locations.
+Weather your trip is long or short, there is a good chance sun and sand are in your future.
+When travelling with little one there are many things to consider; Special supplies are needed to prepare for everything from sunburn to sand in unpleasant locations.
 Here are some tips for taking little ones to the beach, especially baby!

 Apply sunblock before putting on swimsuits.

 Ever think you have done an amazing job applying sunblock, only to find that you missed patches?
 The best way to make sure little ones are covered is to apply sunblock while they’re in their swim diaper or birthday suit.
 This way, even if the swimsuit shifts, sensitive skin will be covered and protected.

 Don’t rely on beach shops and food stands for snacks and drinks.
 Once you’re down by the ocean, taking a long trek in the hot sun can be a chore.
 Take water for you and baby and a snack bag big enough to carry drinks and kid-friendly snacks to and from the beach.
 Water will be at an ideal temperature, and not so cold that it may shock baby when he/she drinks it.
 If you’re nursing, staying hydrated yourself is very important.
 Baby will turn to you for hydration in the warm weather and drinking will help keep supply up.

 Buy Swimsuits with sunblock and UV ray protection.